Idaho Bucket List

 If you are lucky enough to be visiting at the end of May, Shoshone Falls looks even more spectacular when it is illuminated every evening for ‘Shoshone Falls After Dark’, a dazzling display of lights and effects that create a magical experience for viewers.

-Walk Across The Perrine Bridge
+2. Walk across the Perrine Bridge

 The Perrine Bridge is the eighth highest bridge in the USA with a height of 486 feet above the Snake River.